-Making new friends is easy; it’s keeping them that takes work, particularly in the business world.
-A new business relationship requires attention and nurturing in order to grow, just like a personal relationship.
-In the home care industry, salespeople often receive comprehensive training on how to schmooze with potential referral partners, but not much training for what comes next.
+Making new friends is easy; it’s keeping them that takes work, not only in your personal life but in the business world.
+A new business relationship requires attention and nurturing in order to grow, just like a personal one.
+In the home care industry, salespeople often receive training on how to schmooze with potential referral partners, but not much training for what comes next.

-If you’re active in home care sales, you’ve probably heard a lot about how to get past the gatekeeper, how to hone your elevator pitch, and how to discuss the benefits of working with your agency.
-But in home care sales, there’s often a lull between establishing a solid relationship with a potential referral source and actually receiving business from that referral source.
+If you work in a home care sales role, you’ve probably heard a lot about how to get past the gatekeeper, how to hone your elevator pitch, and how to discuss the benefits of working with your agency.
+But there’s often a lull between establishing a solid relationship with a potential referral source and actually receiving business from that referral source.
 Basically, you have made a new friend in the business; referrals have not really generated from the relationship as of yet, but you know you are top of mind (for the time being) for this friend.
 Now what?

 This “awkward pause” often occurs after home care salespeople have established new referral relationships, and it’s important to find ways to break the ice and stay connected.
 However, as with all relationships, there are right ways and wrong ways to nurture new referral sources.
 Let’s take a look at some home care referral relationship dos and don’ts:

-- Email industry-related articles to the target with your comments and thoughts.
-It’s very important, however, to read these articles thoroughly before sending to ensure that you are not being controversial and that you understand how the topic might affect the referral source.
+- Email industry-related articles to the referral partner with your comments and thoughts.
+It’s very important, however, to read these articles thoroughly before sending them to ensure that you are not being controversial and that you understand how the topic might affect the referral partner.

-- Email your company newsletters that are for a general audience and that demonstrate how your agency is an expert in the community and in the home care industry.
+- Email your company newsletters that are for a general audience and to demonstrate how your agency is an expert in aging care both in the community and in the home care industry.

-- Organize an in-service and ask the referral source to speak to your employees on an important training topic that centers on his or her area of expertise.
-For example, have a local hospice provider speak to your staff about how hospice services can benefit home care clients and families or when hospice is an appropriate referral to make.
+- Organize a Zoom in-service and ask the referral source to speak to your employees on an important training topic that centers on his or her area of expertise.
+For example, have a local hospice provider speak to your team about how hospice care services can benefit home care clients and families or when hospice is an appropriate referral to make.
 This may take some careful planning, but it will keep you top of mind and the referral source will appreciate your efforts to be a good partner by engaging and educating your employees about their business.

-- Make appointments to discuss existing cases that are referred to you in order to update the referral source as necessary.
-Note: This approach is appropriate when both you and the referral source still serve the client, but may be less so if the referral source no longer serves the client.
+- Make appointments via Zoom or another video conferencing platform to discuss existing client cases that are referred to you in order to update the referral source as necessary.
+Note: This approach is appropriate when both you and the referral source still serve the client, but is less so if the referral source no longer serves the client.

-- Follow the referral source’s company social media pages on Facebook, LinkedIn, Google+, and other platforms where they have a company page presence.
+- Follow the referral source’s company social media pages on Facebook, LinkedIn, and other platforms where they have a company page presence, comment positively about the posts, and share some of the referral partner’s posts with your audience.
 Connect with the referral source personally on LinkedIn only after you’ve met in person first.

-- Take time to hand-write personal notes to acknowledge a work anniversary, birthday, a personal challenge that the target might be experiencing, etc. This demonstrates thoughtfulness on your part, and helps strengthen your relationship.
+- Take time to hand-write personal notes to acknowledge a milestone, achievement, anniversary, birthday, or a personal challenge that the target might be experiencing, etc. This demonstrates thoughtfulness on your part and helps strengthen your relationship.

-- Organize community outreach and joint sales opportunities with your target, and attend all of the events hosted by the referral source.
+- Organize virtual community outreach and joint sales opportunities with your referral partner, and attend all of the virtual events hosted by the referral source.

 - Ask to be introduced to key employees within their business, especially when new employees come to their organization.